24hr call out: 07833 393 493

 Another benefit is economy as Sealed System boilers can be very economical to run.

 In a typical UK household more than half of the money spent on fuel bills goes towards providing heating and hot water.
-As fuel costs continuously increase, having an efficient and cost effective heating system is an essential main step you can take to help reduce your costs and also carbon dioxide emissions etc.
+As fuel costs continuously increase, having an efficient and cost effective heating system is an essential main step you can take to help reduce your costs and carbon dioxide emissions etc.

 It is important to understand your current heating system.
 Nearly all UK households have either a central heating system – a boiler and radiators, or they use electric storage heaters.
 Some homes will also make use of individual heaters which are not part of the main central heating system.